JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ## Task 4

+In this task, we deployed the server certificate generated in Task 3 on an Apache web server running inside a Docker container, enabling HTTPS for the website.
+This demonstrates how public-key certificates are used in practice to secure web communication.

+---

+1. Hostname resolution setup

+Before configuring HTTPS, we ensured that all required hostnames resolved to the Apache container’s IP address.
+To achieve this, we added the following entries to the local /etc/hosts file, mapping the group06 domains to the container IP (10.9.0.80).

 ![Figure 30](./screenshots/screenshots-week11/task4/1.png)
 <figcaption><b>Figure 30</b>–Editing the <code>/etc/hosts</code> file to map <code>www.group06.com</code>, <code>www.group06A.com</code>, and <code>www.group06B.com</code> to the container IP address (10.9.0.80).</figcaption>

+We then verified that hostname resolution was working correctly using the getent hosts command.

 ![Figure 31](./screenshots/screenshots-week11/task4/2.png)
 <figcaption><b>Figure 31</b>–Verifying local hostname resolution using the <code>getent hosts</code> command for the group06 domains.</figcaption>

+2. Making the certificate available to the container

+To allow Apache to access the TLS materials, we copied the generated server certificate and private key into the shared Docker volumes/ directory.
+This directory is mounted inside the container, making the files accessible without rebuilding the container.

 ![Figure 32](./screenshots/screenshots-week11/task4/3.png)
 <figcaption><b>Figure 32</b>–Copying the generated TLS server certificate (<code>server.crt</code>) and private key (<code>server.key</code>) from the local PKI directory into the Docker <code>volumes/</code> directory so they can be mounted and used by the Apache HTTPS container.</figcaption>

+3. Apache HTTPS virtual host configuration

+Next, we accessed the Apache container shell and inspected the available site configuration files.

 ![Figure 33](./screenshots/screenshots-week11/task4/4.png)
 <figcaption><b>Figure 33</b>–Starting the Apache web server container and entering its shell using <code>docker exec</code>, then listing the available Apache site configuration files under <code>/etc/apache2/sites-available/</code>.</figcaption>

+We then created a new HTTPS virtual host configuration for the group06 website by copying the provided reference configuration file and adapting it to our setup.

 ![Figure 34](./screenshots/screenshots-week11/task4/6.png)
 <figcaption><b>Figure 34</b>–Copying the reference HTTPS configuration file (<code>bank32_apache_ssl.conf</code>) to create a new configuration file (<code>group06_apache_ssl.conf</code>) for the group06 HTTPS virtual host.</figcaption>

+The new configuration file was edited to:

+- set the correct DocumentRoot;

+- define the ServerName and ServerAlias entries;

+- reference the correct TLS certificate and private key paths.

 ![Figure 35](./screenshots/screenshots-week11/task4/7.png)
 <figcaption><b>Figure 35</b>–Editing the newly created Apache HTTPS configuration file (<code>group06_apache_ssl.conf</code>) to update the document root, server names, aliases, and SSL certificate paths for the group06 website.</figcaption>

+The final configuration defines both HTTP and HTTPS virtual hosts and enables TLS using the generated server certificate.

 ![Figure 36](./screenshots/screenshots-week11/task4/8.png)
 <figcaption><b>Figure 36</b>–Finalizing the Apache HTTPS virtual host configuration for group06, defining both HTTP and HTTPS virtual hosts and enabling TLS using the generated server certificate and private key.</figcaption>

+4. Website content preparation

+Inside the container, we created the document root directory for the group06 website and added simple HTML files.
+Different pages were used for HTTP and HTTPS access to make it clear which protocol was being used.

 ![Figure 37](./screenshots/screenshots-week11/task4/9.png)
 <figcaption><b>Figure 37</b>–Creating the document root directory for the group06 website inside the Apache container and generating simple HTML files to distinguish between HTTP (<code>index_red.html</code>) and HTTPS (<code>index.html</code>) access.</figcaption>

+5. Enabling SSL and starting Apache

+We enabled Apache’s SSL module, activated the new HTTPS site configuration, and disabled the default sites to ensure that only the group06 configuration was served.

 ![Figure 38](./screenshots/screenshots-week11/task4/10.png)
 <figcaption><b>Figure 38</b>–Enabling the Apache SSL module, activating the <code>group06_apache_ssl.conf</code> virtual host configuration, and disabling the default HTTP and HTTPS sites to ensure only the group06 configuration is served.</figcaption>

+We then validated the Apache configuration and started the Apache web server.
+Since the server’s private key is encrypted, Apache prompted for the passphrase during startup.

 ![Figure 39](./screenshots/screenshots-week11/task4/11.png)
 <figcaption><b>Figure 39</b>–Validating the Apache configuration and starting the Apache web server, unlocking the encrypted private key when prompted.</figcaption>

+To confirm that Apache was running correctly, we verified that it was listening on TCP port 443.

 ![Figure 40](./screenshots/screenshots-week11/task4/12.png)
 <figcaption><b>Figure 40</b>–Verifying that the Apache web server inside the container is actively listening on TCP port 443 using the <code>ss -tlnp</code> command.</figcaption>

+6. Accessing the HTTPS website and trust establishment

+When initially accessing https://www.group06.com, the browser displayed a security warning.
+This occurred because the Certificate Authority that issued the server certificate is not trusted by default.

 ![Figure 41](./screenshots/screenshots-week11/task4/13.png)
 <figcaption><b>Figure 41</b>–Attempting to access <code>https://www.group06.com</code> before trusting the custom Certificate Authority, resulting in a Firefox security warning.</figcaption>